-Marvel’s Thor: Ragnarok Synopsis Confirms Thor v.
+Marvel’s ‘Thor: Ragnarok’ Synopsis Confirms Thor v.
 Hulk Battle Rumors

 Marvel Studios has released a synopsis for the upcoming movie Thor: Ragnarok.
 The synopsis confirms rumors that have been circulating for some time that there will be a showdown between Thor and his former Avengers teammate, The Hulk.

-Walt Disney released its 2017 film slate on Thursday, January 5, with a plot synopsis for Thor: Ragnarok which reveals that Thor (Chris Hemsworth) will be imprisoned “on the other side of the universe” without his trusty hammer, Mjölnir.
+Walt Disney released its 2017 film slate on Thursday, January 5, with a plot synopsis for Thor: Ragnarok which reveals that Thor (Chris Hemsworth) will be imprisoned “on the other side of the universe” without his trusty hammer, Mjolnir.

 Get ready for Marvel Studios' "Thor: Ragnarok" with a new photo and synopsis!
 Details: https://t.co/yxUA9ipIh6 pic.twitter.com/hIQtTeWlMe